rgilks/planeo/README.md

 - **Text-to-Speech (TTS):** Chat messages from other users are spoken aloud with a distinct voice for each user. ([Details](/docs/text-to-speech.md))
 - **Keyboard Navigation:** Control camera movement and orientation using keyboard inputs.

+## Simulation Start

+**Important:** To ensure audio playback (like AI agent speech) functions correctly due to browser policies, you must now click on the screen to start the simulation.
+An overlay will prompt this action upon loading.

 ## Planned Features

 The following features are planned for future development: